-This Honey Garlic Pork Tenderloin Recipe is one of my favorite ways to make pork tenderloin in the oven!
-It’s made with juicy pork smothered in a sweet and savory honey garlic sauce!
+This Pork Tenderloin Recipe is one of my favorite ways to make pork tenderloin in the oven!
+It only takes a few minutes to prep and is covered in a sweet and savory honey garlic sauce!

 This easy dinner recipe takes just 25 minutes to make!